 We’re lucky to have more Blue Flag and Green Coast beaches than any other county in the country!
 Depending on what you’re after, you’ll find many easily accessible beaches which are ideal for families as well as quaint coves which offer a haven of peace and seclusion.

-Here are just a few of our favourites, some of which are right on the doorstep of Celtic Haven!
+Here are just a few of our favourite Pembrokeshire beaches, some of which are right on the doorstep of Celtic Haven!

 Stretching right across from the town of Tenby to Giltar Point, Tenby’s South Beach offers 2 kilometres of soft sand, a cafe and restaurant and spectacular views of Caldey Island.

 The stream running down from Bosherston Lily Ponds makes a great play pool so Broadhaven is a popular choice with families.
 The optional walk through the lily ponds is pretty special too, especially when the lilies are out in the summer!

 Award-winning Barafundle Bay is part of the National Trust’s Stackpole Estate and can be reached over the cliff-tops from the car park at Stackpole Quay.
 The stunning and peaceful surroundings combined with the charming original walls of the Stackpole Estate make Barafundle a must visit if you’re staying in Pembrokeshire!